VoronDesign/Voron-Documentation/community/howto/EricZimmerman/SlicerAndPrintStart.md

 PRINT_START BED=[first_layer_bed_temperature] EXTRUDER={first_layer_temperature[initial_extruder]+extruder_temperature_offset[initial_extruder]} CHAMBER=[chamber_temperature] SIZE={first_layer_print_min[0]}_{first_layer_print_min[1]}_{first_layer_print_max[0]}_{first_layer_print_max[1]} MATERIAL={filament_type}
 ```

-we again see the two macros for setting zero temperature are uncommented, and these behave in the same way we saw earlier. for PRINT_START however, we see a lot more variables:
+We again see the two macros for setting zero temperature are uncommented, and these behave in the same way we saw earlier.
+For PRINT_START however, we see a lot more variables:

 - BED
 - EXTRUDER